isomerpages/moe-cantonmentpri/_our-curriculum/Maths.md

 ### Signature Programmes

 <u><strong> Experiential Learning </strong></u><br>
 Student centric and vibrant learning experiences are part of our school’s Mathematics curriculum to help students see the meaning and relevance of what they learn.

-Students are provided with authentic problem-solving situations and they work in groups to solve problems.
-As students explore and challenge their own assumptions with the guidance of the teachers, students are able to appreciate the connect between conceptual understanding and application.
-Through working collaboratively, students also developed their critical thinking skills, as well as 21st century competencies.
+Our lessons provide authentic problem-solving situations.
+Students work in groups to solve problems.
+As students explore and challenge their own assumptions, they see the value of being able to connect between conceptual understanding and application.
+They also develop their critical thinking skills, as well as 21st century competencies.

 Some examples of such learning experiences include: